NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-naive-bayes.md

     return (accuracy, precision, recall)
 ```

+<a id="evaluation-metrics"></a>
 #### Devoping a System for Model Evaluation
+There are three metrics used to commonly assess machine learning models.
+These are [recall, precision, and accuracy](https://en.wikipedia.org/wiki/Precision_and_recall).
+To generate these metrics, the 'positives' and 'negatives' are calculated.
+A 'positive' may be understood in regards to both a gold (or true) porsitive and a system positive.
+A 'negative' is essentially the other label, or series of them.
+The overlap between the system and gold positives are referred to as 'true positives', however, if the system predicted another label for the label in question, this is referred to as a 'false negative'.
+'False postivies' are similar to a 'false negative' in the sense that it was an inocrrect prediction for the label.
+The 'true negative' is the pair to the 'true positive' and is when the system and gold labels are aligned.

+Using a combination of the positive and negative labels, recall, precision, and accuracy may be calculated.
+Precision is the number of true positives divided by everything the system predicted to be that label.
+This measures the "percentage of the items that the system detected that are in fact positive" (Jurasky and Martin: 2025).
+Next, recall is the number of true positives divided by the number of items that had the true positive label.
+This is measuring "the percentage of items actually present in the input that were correctly identified by the system".
+Finally, is accuracy.
+This calculates how many total correct observations were labeled divided by the size of the corpus.
+This measures how accuracte the model was with respect to the entire corpus.

+The definitions outlined here focus on binary labels (like partisian affiliation), however, when calculating for additional labels [marcro averaging](https://web.stanford.edu/~jurafsky/slp3/4.pdf#page=13.29) is reported - as it demosntrates the general preformance for each class (Jurafsky and Martin: 2025).

 <section>
 	<div class="box alt">
 		<div class="row gtr-50 gtr-uniform">